 As a corporation that has elected to qualify as a REIT for U.S. federal income tax purposes, commencing with its taxable year ended December 31, 2010, ROIC's future income, cash flows and fair values relevant to financial instruments are dependent upon prevailing market interest rates.
 Market risk refers to the risk of loss from adverse changes in market prices and interest rates.
 The Company will be exposed to interest rate changes primarily as a result of long-term debt used to acquire properties and make real estate-related debt investments.
 The Company's interest rate risk management objectives will be to limit the impact of interest rate changes on earnings and cash flows and to lower overall borrowing costs.
 To achieve these objectives, the Company expects to borrow primarily at fixed rates or variable rates with the lowest margins available and, in some cases, with the ability to convert variable rates to fixed rates.
-In addition, the Company uses derivative financial instruments to manage interest rate risk.
+In addition, the Company may use derivative financial instruments to manage interest rate risk.
 The Company will not use derivatives for trading or speculative purposes and will only enter into contracts with major financial institutions based on their credit rating and other factors.
-Currently, the Company uses four interest rate swaps to manage its interest rate risk.
-See Note 8 of the accompanying consolidated financial statements.